hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 Creating new HyperSpy model components
 --------------------------------------

-When and where create a new components
+When and where create a new component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 HyperSpy provides the :py:class:`hyperspy._components.expression.Expression`